aws-samples/sagemaker-studio-admin-iac-templates/README.md

 ## Overview

-This repository is dedicated for Amazon SageMaker Studio Administration Infrastructure as Code templates to spin-up Studio resources.
+This repository is dedicated for Amazon SageMaker Studio Administration Infrastructure as Code templates to spin-up SageMaker Studio resources.

+## Table of IaC

 The table below provides a scenario and a sample CFN that can be launched into your account.

 | Template Description      | CloudFormation | TerraForm |